cerner/terra-toolkit/packages/eslint-config-terra/README.md

 ## LICENSE

-Copyright 2018 - 2020 Cerner Innovation, Inc.
+Copyright 2018 - present Cerner Innovation, Inc.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at